 Results 1–10 of 36 for "Curriculum"X related to "What Makes Us Happy: Marriage, Kids and..."
-Refine Your Search Refine Your Search TopicEducation (16)Personality (4)Children (3)Learning & memory (3)HIV & AIDS (2) 4 more... [+] Testing issues (2)Bullying (1)Race (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dwyer, Carol (1)Fernald, L. Dodge (1) 11 more... [+] Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kasschau, Richard A. (1)LaVoie, Allan L. (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 36 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 2.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 5.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (29)Personality (5)Children (4)HIV & AIDS (4)Learning & memory (4) 4 more... [+] Testing issues (3)Race (2)Bullying (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Arnold, J. David (1)Brabeck, Mary (1)Britton, Paula J. (1) 19 more... [+] Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 2.Day 3: Culture, Self and Personality: The Influence of Culture on Our Sense of Self and PersonalityCulture and self-concept, emotions, personality traits and gender role stereotypes.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 7.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 7.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 9.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "What Makes Us Happy: Marriage, Kids and..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 6.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 7.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 9.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 10.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "What Makes Us Happy: Marriage, Kids and..."